godrei/step-dev/testing.md

 - Step from a StepLib
 - Step from direct url
-- Local step
+- Step from local path

 During step development running a step from its local file path is the best approach.
 When you reached a state which you want to mark a stable version of the step you push that version into a step repository and you can test that step version using the step repository's url.

-If the step would be useful for others too, you can hare it to a StepLib, like the [official Bitrise StepLib](https://github.com/bitrise-io/bitrise-steplib.git) and use it from the StepLib.
+If the step would be useful for others too, you can share it to a StepLib, like the [official Bitrise StepLib](https://github.com/bitrise-io/bitrise-steplib.git) and use your step from the StepLib.

 ## Step from a StepLib